bugph0bia/vscode-markdown-pdf/README.md

 NOTE
 * Use jQuery.
-* Like pictograms, codes enclosed in `:` are recognized.
-If it is processed first as a pictogram during Markdown rendering, it will not be iconified, but FontAwesome will be `:fa-xxx:` and there should be no code duplication.
+* Like emoji, codes enclosed in `:` are recognized.
+If it is processed first as a emoji during Markdown rendering, it will not be iconified, but FontAwesome will be `:fa-xxx:` and there should be no code duplication.

 ### Usage in the local environment